Joe1221/uni/mth/tex/literature.md

 Euler's Elastica and Curvature Based Inpainting
 A Fast Algorithm for Euler's Elastica Model Using Augmented Lagrangian Method

+# analysis

+Convex Functional Analysis, Kurdila
+Variational analysis in Sobolev and BV spaces: applications to PDEs and optimization

+Automated Regularization Parameter Selection in Multi-Scale Total …

 # numerical
 Fast numerical algorithms for the Euler Elastica inpainting model